Fishing Report Summaries for all waters

 Vermilion, Lake — CRAPPIE: Fair: Activity is picking up; minnows are attracting attention of nice sized fish in fairly shallow levels.
 CHANNEL CATFISH: Fair: Fishermen finding some in the river with stink bait; look for the deeper holes or near log piles.

-Walnut Point Lake — CRAPPIE: Slow: Look for them with minnows.
-BLUEGILL: Slow: Anglers getting bites using wax worms and red wigglers in the coves and near docks.
+Walnut Point Lake — CRAPPIE: Slow to fair: Look for them with minnows.
+BLUEGILL: Slow to Fair: Anglers getting bites using wax worms and red wigglers in the coves and near docks.
 LARGEMOUTH BASS: Slow: Cast crankbaits, imitation worms with a red curley tail, or plastic lures near weed lines.
 CHANNEL CATFISH: Slow: Look for fish near laydowns with stink bait or chicken livers.

 Kinkaid Lake — LARGEMOUTH BASS: Good using minnows.
 CHANNEL CATFISH: Spotty BLUEGILL: Fair using red wigglers & wax worms scattered.
 CRAPPIE: Good using minnows & some jigs around 6 to 8 feet deep.
 MUSKIE: Fair